21 AWESOME Things to Do in Germany (Most Germans Haven’t Even Done)

 Berlin’s hidden gem, Erholungspark Marzahn, blends natural beauty with urban convenience, offering tranquility in the bustling city.

-4. The Nymphenburg Palace in Munich
+10. Walk through the Nymphenburg Palace in Munich

 Baroque elegance meets royal history at The Nymphenburg Palace, one of Munich’s most impressive landmarks.
 Once the summer home of Bavaria’s royal family, this palace is absolutely massive—stretching over 700 meters across.
 Inside, rooms like the Great Hall are decked out with ceiling frescoes, chandeliers, and marble floors.
 Outside, the gardens cover nearly 500 acres and include canals, fountains, and smaller palaces like Amalienburg and Badenburg.